Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 The website is directed at teens and adults.
 The idea is that these individuals wish to do better for our world.
 The website will enable this by giving them information under the "Make a Difference" tab that will allow them to see what changes they can make to help do less damage to the earth.

+### User Stories

+  1. As a new visitor to the website, I want to learn about what we are doing to the environment that is damaging our world.
+  2. As a new visitor to the website, I want to be able to navigate through the website with ease.
+  3. As a visitor that is serious about the world health, I wish to donate to a cause that is targetting the attributors to climate change etc.
+  4. As a vistor that is well informed on world health, I want to make sure that the information that is on the website is factual and impactful.
+  5. I should not be returning to this website, unless I am donating.

 ### An ideal viewer of this website would be someone that:

 * Doesn't recycle